laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-12/day-2/lecture-materials/nested-components.md

 The other JSX rule we must follow is:

-:oncoming_police_car: - The keyword class is reserved so classes must be renamed `className`
+🚨 - The keyword class is reserved so classes must be renamed `className`

 So we need to rename every instance of `class` to `className`.